monicahq/monica/readme.md

 ### Purpose

-MonicaHQ allows people to keep track of everything that's important about their friends and family.
+Monica allows people to keep track of everything that's important about their friends and family.
 Like the activities done with them.
 When you last called someone.
 What you talked about.
 It will help you remember the name and the age of the kids.
 It can also remind you to call someone you haven't talked to in a while.

-### What MonicaHQ isn't

-MonicaHQ is not a social network.
-It's not meant to be social.
-In fact, it's for your eyes only.
-MonicaHQ is also not a smart assistant - it won't guess what you want to do.
-In fact it's pretty dumb: it will send you emails only for the things you asked to be reminded of.

 ### Who is it for?